nikasimovich/cis22/_agendas/week-5.md

 ### Homework
 - Based on today&rsquo;s feedback finalize your design and if ready, begin programming it!
 The project is due 03/08
+- Finish the table of contents exercise and have it online for next class

 ---